 And if you’re looking for even more Mexican food recipe ideas, don’t miss my Mexican Food Category.
 You’ll find lots of great recipes including the most popular and most classic chile recipe on my site, How to Make Hatch Green Chile, Colorado Style.

-Roasted Hatch Green Chile Sauce
+New Mexico Hatch Green Chile Sauce

 - 2 cups roasted green chile peppers seeds, stems, most of skin and veins removed.
 Or 2 cups canned chopped chile peppers (already roasted and chopped)